NYPL-Simplified/web-reader/README.md

 cd example # if not already in the example folder npm run build # builds to dist
 ```

-## Styles

-We have not yet made a firm decision on styles, but we will probably use css modules for the UI components we ship with the package.

 ## Publishing to NPM